raphaelvrosa/gym/README.md

 **Important:** sudo is needed because gym is going to start one of its components, gym-infra, that is responsible to start containernet, a platform used in the examples.

-After initializing gym-cli, load the configuration file vnfbd.json example you want to experiment with.
+After initializing gym-cli, load the configuration file vnf-br-001.json (when you type load a list of experiment files, contained in --source option, will appear) example you want to experiment with.
 For instance:

 ```bash
 $ sudo gym-cli --uuid cli --address 127.0.0.1:9988 --source ./examples